sahilrajput03/flash-runner-npm/README.md

 Test runner that caches your database connection or any of your expensive computation between tests runs.

 Since you can use jest's expect library, i.e, [expect](https://www.npmjs.com/package/expect).
-The tests remains same and should work with a little change of `connectToDb` function fix for the database connection.
+The tests remains same and should work with the change of `connectToDb` function to fix the database connection.

 ## Motivation